 How?
 Synthetic tokens.

 Imagine a two known smart contracts, one on the ETH chain, one on the ETC chain.
 If I want to move X ETH tokens to the ETC chain, I send some ETH to that contract on the ETH chain and specify my ETC address.
-When the ETH contract receives my ETH, it triggers the ETC contract to release X tokens to my ETC address.
+When the ETH contract receives my ETH, something like Cosmos will trigger the ETC contract to release X tokens to my ETC address.
 Those synthetic tokens can also be called ETH.
 This system works in both directions.

 (I recognize this diagram doesn’t correctly portray how smart contracts issue tokens on a technical basis, but it’s still useful to illustrate how assets move across chains)

 This function will level the playing field between chains.
 When any coin will run on any chain, why care about the chain or the token at all?
 A lot of complexity gets abstracted away.